Nonparametric Distribution Regression Re-calibration: Introduction

 To address this gap, we propose a novel recalibration framework.
 By leveraging \emph{Conditional Kernel Mean Embeddings} (CKME) to map model representations directly to a calibrated distribution, our approach avoids both the failure modes of marginal PIT and the restrictiveness of parametric assumptions.
 Our specific contributions are as follows: First, we introduce a nonparametric recalibration algorithm that enforces the strict property of auto-calibration.
-Second, to achieve scalability, we propose novel characteristic kernel over distributions, based on the notion of energy distance~\citep{SZEKELY_estats}.
+Second, to achieve scalability, we propose novel characteristic kernel over distributions, based on the notion of energy distance \cite{SZEKELY_estats}.
 For real-valued targets, this kernel can be evaluated in $\mathcal{O}(n \log n)$ time, overcoming the quadratic bottlenecks of standard nonparametric distribution kernels.
 Third, to better understand the theoretical concepts of this approach, we derive a novel calibration--sharpness decomposition of the population-level error, leveraging a notion of generalized conditional mutual information between the target, feature, and prediction.

-In our experiments, we show that models such as Distributional Random Forest~\citep{drf}, Mixture Density Networks~\citep{mdn}, Bayesian Neural Networks~\citep{bnn_blundell} are often miscalibrated.
-We show that our algorithm provides better calibration compared to the state-of-the-art PIT calibration~\citep{PIT_recalibration}.
-We evaluate our method by Squared Kernelized Calibration Error (SKCE)~\citep{Widmann_skceTest}, a PIT calibration test with Kolmogorov-Smirnov test, and average test set CRPS relative to the same model without recalibration.
-Our experiments using the UCI Regression Benchmark~\citep{uci_datasets_pbp} and other data confirm the practical usability of our algorithm and the supporting theory.
+In our experiments, we show that models such as Distributional Random Forest~\cite{drf}, Mixture Density Networks~\cite{mdn}, Bayesian Neural Networks~\cite{bnn_blundell} are often miscalibrated.
+We show that our algorithm provides better calibration compared to the parametric re-calibration approach of~\citet{, distributioncalibrationregression}.
+We evaluate our method by Squared Kernelized Calibration Error (SKCE)~\cite{Widmann_skceTest}, a PIT calibration test with Kolmogorov-Smirnov test, and average test set CRPS relative to the same model without recalibration.
+Our experiments using the UCI Regression Benchmark~\cite{uci_datasets_pbp} and other data confirm the practical usability of our algorithm and the supporting theory.